aleksgorbenko/aleksgorbenko.dev/content/posts/how-coding-is-like-cooking.md

 title: "How Coding is Like Cooking"
 date: "2016-03-20"
 coverImage: "man-pan-and-code.jpg"
+description: "And how to \"spice things up\" in your code."
+toc: false
 ---

 I am sure if you have ever been interested in learning how to program, you came across the metaphor about the algorithm, which is a core element of programming.